Slane

 Local lady Natalie Murphy has alas been found murdered in the floral town of Navan.
 The murder trail starts at Athlumney Graveyard where her body, and evidence, was found there.
 However, detectives think the murder was carried out elsewhere.

-The starting point is at on Convent Road where it turns into a pedestrian zone just below Athlumney Castle, shown in the map below; you can also park here… for free!
+The starting point is on Convent Road as it turns into a pedestrian zone just below Athlumney Castle, shown in the map below; you can also park here… for free!

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.